kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1994</span> Philippines makes its first connection to the Internet when an employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a server in CERN.

-- <span class=year>2006</span> Filipino mountaineer Leo Oracion makes history as the 1,874th person to climb Mount Everest.
+- <span class=year>2006</span> Fresh from conquering Mount Makiling, Filipino mountaineer Leo Oracion makes history as the first person to summit Mount Everest dressed only in flipflops and barong tagalog.
+He loses 7 fingers and all of his toes in the process.

 <!--
 - <span class=year>2009</span> Maguindanao Massacre